 You will be charged a non-refundable service call fee usually ranging between $75-$125.
 Make sure you know the exact procedure to have the item replaced.
 Are you required to purchase through the warranty company?
 Via the contractor?
 Can you pick and choose?

 Expect a replacement cap if an item needs to be replaced.
 Review these before you sign on a work order or contract, so you are aware of your expenses should you need to completely replace a feature covered by the warranty.

 What is included in a home warranty plan?

 It depends on your policy.
 The average price of a home warranty is between $350-$800 or more.
 You can reduce your cost by choosing a higher deductible or by selecting a plan with fewer items covered.
 Make sure that all your systems are insured.
 Be prepared to pay extra for additional furnaces, water heaters, hot tubs, or appliances.
-Some home warranty companies might decline coverage if items are not in working order or are at “end of life”, this requirement varies though.
+Some home warranty companies might decline coverage if items are not in working order or classified as end of life.
+This requirement varies though.

 A home warranty plan does NOT cover roof, landscaping, fencing, decking or similar items.